angelachaewonkim/Cheersbot/README.md

 ![mainfeature4](https://user-images.githubusercontent.com/44702454/86477566-a849dd80-bd83-11ea-99ce-cbcc2f99d640.png)

 ## Laser-cutted customized appearance
 I use my school's free laser cutting area('IDEA FACTORY' @KAIST) so, This tutorial is totally dependent on certain place's condition.
 In my case,'.DXF file' is needed, if you trying to use laser cutting machine @ IDEA FACTORY.

 There were lot of ways to make .DXF file.

-If you are a novice to manipulating tool such as AutoCAD,Fusion360 from Autodesk.

-I recommend very usefull website. https://en.makercase.com/#/ This welsite provide basic model as .DXF file.

-still, it needs a little modification, but You can make .DXF file easier.
+If you are not good at manipulating tool such as AutoCAD,Fusion360 from Autodesk.I recommend very usefull website. https://en.makercase.com/#/ This welsite provide basic model as .DXF file. still, it needs a little modification, but You can make .DXF file easier.
+I expecially consider that Jetbot should attached with lots of lines. so that I made a hole for lines.

-once, you make .DXF file bring it to laser cutting machine.

-and Then, run the machine.
+(I attached `Cheersbot(ProductDrawing).dxf` file) once, you make .DXF file bring it to laser cutting machine.and Then, run the machine.

+Then, you will get a seperate MDF part.
+Glue the parts with super glue.